cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 ### What is this event about?

 This is a unique opportunity to work on possible solutions and get seed money to build evidence about concepts that work to fight displacement!
-We have designed a space for you and community collaborators to build an accelerated pathway for displacement mitigation interventions in three focus areas that will significantly impact this problem in Austin:
+We have designed a space for you and community collaborators to build an accelerated pathway for displacement• mitigation interventions in three focus areas that will significantly impact this problem in Austin:

 #### A. Evictions and non-court methods
 In Austin, many displacements occur at the individual level through formal evictions and through “non-court” methods that are predatory.
 There are about 6,700 evictions a year in the city, but “non-court” ordered methods likely make up a majority of displacement locally.
 Arbitrary rent increases, enforcement of punitive house rules and unforeseen personal situations can have a lasting effect on Austinites’ lives when they lead to displacement.
 All types of evictions are devastating to residents.